-Otis’ story began a long tome ago when there five friends.
+Otis’ story began a long time ago with five friends.
 There was Zip the mosquito and Flash the kingfisher who lived by the river.
 Otis the owl and Chip the woodpecker lived in a small wood.
 Koo the pigeon had a nice home at the top of a tall building in the village.

 One day Otis called a meeting.
 “I think we should start a business” he announced.
 “The farmer will give us an old boat.
 We can go down the river to market, buy things they need in the village and bring them back to sell to the people”.

-Soon the boat was loaded and they sailed back towards the village.
+Soon the boat was loaded and they sailed back toward the village.
 It had been a busy day and they were rather tired.
-They did not notice that a little mouse had spent the day chewing a hole in the boat to get at a few grains of rice that the farmer had left in the bottom.
+They did not notice that a little mouse had spent the day chewing a hole in the boat to get at a few grains of rice that the farmer had left on the bottom.

 “What can we do?
 What can we do?” they chorused.

 “Well, we can’t let one problem ruin our plans,” said Otis.